fplu/almost_a_crypto/README.md

 This project implements many of the features present in the operation of cryptocurrencies.
 These features include:
  - the blockchain
  - the merkle tree
  - the coinbase user
  - numerous checks to validate blocks and transactions
+ - 3 types of nodes
+   - full,
+   - debug and
-    - 3 types of nodes (full, debug and the genesis node that start the blockchains)
+   - genesis (node that start the blockchains)

 ## Built With